R-N/akreditasi-wp/wp-content/plugins/make-tables-responsive/readme.txt

 = Features =

-* Affect post/page content and/or text/HTML widgets
+* Affect post/page content, excerpts, category descriptions, and text/HTML widgets
 * Choose affected screen size
 * Choose the cell background and border color for even and odd rows
 * Disable for tables by HTML class or ID